 Annual Trucking Social Media

-It is an honor for us to sponsor the Trucking Social Media Convention (aka Truck Driver Social Media Convention) for the second year in a row.
-This event will take place on October 27-28, 2012 in North Kansas City, Missouri (USA).
+It was an honor for us to sponsor the Trucking Social Media Convention (aka Truck Driver Social Media Convention) for the second year in a row.
+This event took place on October 27-28, 2012 in North Kansas City, Missouri (USA).

 Furthermore, we are honored to be part the "Circle of Trust" of organizations and businesses that support professional truck drivers.
 Because of this support, we think that their products, services or advocacy deserve consideration.